 I am on LinkedIn constantly and see headlines that simply say, "Team Leader at ABC Company."
 My first thought is, "good for you."
-Now, if I'm thinking that, what do you think a hiring manager who scrolls through 100's of profiles everyday thinks?
+Now, if I'm thinking that, what do you think a hiring manager who scrolls through hundreds of profiles every day thinks?
 You have to write a headline that makes them stop.
 You want them to think, "Wait . . . what?!"
 That will make them read your profile.

 LinkedIn allows 120 characters for your headline, including spaces.
 Utilize this space to say who you are by listing your target Job Title and then a short blurb that says how you do what you do.
 A couple of examples of the headlines I've written for clients:

-- "Cunning entrepreneurial advisor, trade expert, & venture capitalist with a track record for ethical success."
+- "Cunning entrepreneurial advisor, trade expert, and venture capitalist with a track record for ethical success."

 Use that 120 characters to your advantage.
 It is valuable real estate that gives your LinkedIn profile curb appeal.

-What Do You Know & How Do You Know It?
+What Do You Know and How Do You Know It?

 Julius Caesar said, "Experience is the teacher of all things."
 Prospective employers believe the same thing.
 In fact, I don't think there is a single job description out there that is missing the line indicating how many years of experience you need to be qualified for their position.
-So, how do you reflect what you've learned through experience?
-You pay close attention to detail on your WORK EXPERIENCE section and highlight achievements.
+So, how do you reflect on what you've learned through experience?
+You pay close attention to detail in your "Work Experience" section and highlight achievements.

 Why Should You Highlight Achievements?

-You'd think the EDUCATION section would be pretty self-explanatory; you'd be right.
+You'd think the "Education" section would be pretty self-explanatory; you'd be right.
 Of course, you should follow the tenet that says to start with your most recent education and work backward.
 DO NOT include high school.
 As previously mentioned, spell out acronyms, this goes for the name of your school AND your degree.
-So, a BS from NSU should be Bachelor of Science from Northwestern State University.
+So, a BS from NSU should be a bachelor of science from Northwestern State University.

-Raise your hand if you've heard that employers only take about 6 seconds to determine whether to read or toss a resume.
+Raise your hand if you've heard that employers only take about six seconds to determine whether to read or toss a resume.
 Oops, I can't see if you raised your hand.
-The online world moves MUCH faster.
-That is one of the reasons the SKILLS section of your LinkedIn profile is so important.
-Once a recruiter or prospective employer has decided to stop at your profile after scrolling through HUNDREDS of profiles, they scroll right to that SKILLS section to see if you're worth further reading.
+The online world moves much faster.
+That is one of the reasons the "Skills" section of your LinkedIn profile is so important.
+Once a recruiter or prospective employer has decided to stop at your profile after scrolling through hundreds of profiles, they scroll right to that "Skills" section to see if you're worth further reading.
 Also, those skills are searchable on Google.

 Inevitably, LinkedIn will add a string of numbers to the end of the URL to your profile making your address appear like this: https:www.linkedin.com/in/name-a989034.
 Who wants that?!
 You can personalize the URL to your profile!
 Simply click the link to "Edit public profile and URL" and then type what you'd like it to be.
 To maximize professionalism, I'd recommend some version of your name.
 If you have a super popular name (John Smith, for example), it may become difficult to customize using just your name.
 In that case, try adding your middle initial or use some type of abbreviation for your location or even your industry (i.e., John Smith CPA).
 Now your LinkedIn profile address will be https://www.linkedin.com/in/name.
 Ah, much better!

-Now that your profile is "All-Star" how do you let prospective employers know you're looking for a career?
+Now that your profile is "All-Star," how do you let prospective employers know you're looking for a career?
 Well, my friends, we've come to the fun part of our evening.
 The part where all the hard work will pay off!
-Yes, reading this 2300-ish-word article will be worth it!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.